sidhys/wininvalidfilemaker/README.md

 # wininvalidfilemaker
-Allows you to create files with names that aren't supposed to be allowed in windows.
+Allows you to create files with invalid names on Windows.